critesjosh/exploring-ethereum/exploring-the-blockchain.md

 }
 ```

-#### Retrieving Contract data
+### Retrieving Contract data

-You can also retreive the code of any deployed contract, so long as you have the address.
+You can also retrieve the code of any deployed contract, so long as you have the address.
 Try

 ```javascript
 eth.getCode("0x832b52302b89fa8E703Cc12dB1B6049984d6fEF7")
 ```

 It should print out a giant string of hexadecimal.
 This is the deployed contract's code.
 To check the storage of a contract you can use the `eth.getStorageAt()` method.

 ```javascript
 eth.getStorageAt("0x832b52302b89fa8E703Cc12dB1B6049984d6fEF7")
 "0x000000000000000000000000000000000000000000004a1d89bb94865ec00000"